 - Now, you can cut or copy any or all images from here to any other folder.

 - Hence, your images are extracted from the Word document easily once again.

 Method 3 – Copy-Paste method

-If you want to extract a fewer number of images then the above two methods described becomes a bit lengthy.
-An easier alternative to those methods is the copy and paste method.
+If you want to extract a fewer number of images then the above two methods described become a bit lengthy.
+An easier alternative to those methods is the copy-and-paste method.
 In order to copy images using this method, follow the following steps: